-Maria Swanson, LMHC
+Maria Swanson, M.A.
+MHC

 As a Mental Health Counselor, I strive to see the unique strengths embodied in each person I encounter.
 I work primarily through a relational lens; this means that I value the relationship I build with each client, while also focusing on how people relate to themselves and others in varied contexts.
 I draw from relational-cultural therapy, multicultural psychology, person-centered counseling, motivational interviewing, and mindfulness approaches to counseling while utilizing strategies from other treatment philosophies.
 In every case, I aim to empower those around me and help them realize and develop their personal values and strengths.